Curriculum for Grade 1

 Topic D: Addition of Tens or Ones to a Two-Digit Number

-Model and solve 2-digit addition equations with exchanging using base-10 blocks
+Use base-10 blocks to solve addition equations with exchanging

-Solve addition equations across 10 using a number line
+Solve addition equations with exchanging, using a number bond if needed

 Topic E: Addition of Tens and Ones to a Two-Digit Number